From humble beginnings, NetFlow has today become a commonly used network monitoring tool. Alone, NetFlow analysis

 Initially, network monitoring was performed with the Simple Network Monitoring Protocol (SNMP).
 Although SNMP eases capacity planning, it does little to characterize traffic applications, which are essential for understanding how well the network supports the business.
 Port flows were monitored, but newer applications dynamically select new ports for each session and thus were inadequate.
 What was needed was a more granular picture of bandwidth usage.
 The arrival of NetFlow allowed network administrators to characterize and analyze network traffic flows via UDP.

 NetFlow analysis is now built into most enterprise-class switches and routers, and has become a primary network accounting and anomaly-detection technology in the industry.
 NetFlow essentially answers the following questions about network traffic: Who, what, when, where, and how?
-Each flow is a collection of packets characterized by flow-specific information, such as the
+Each flow is a collection of packets characterized by flow-specific information, such as the source and destination IP addresses, as well as port information.
+The packets in a particular flow are counted and reported via a collector.
+The collector classifies all the traffic collected on a network, based on its source, destination and application.
+The resultant reports allow an administrator to view the flows as prioritized by bandwidth utilization.
+Bandwidth may be broken down even further into smaller subclassifications such as applications, users and servers.

 Network behavior anomaly detection